MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 :::warning

-If you skipped Step 2, the activated **Send Hello message** button is inoperable.
+If you skipped Step 2, the activated **Send message** button is inoperable.
 The default template Snap used in [Create a gas estimation Snap](gas-estimation.md) is configured to expose a JSON-RPC API with a simple hello command, which brings up a dialog box.
 In contrast, the Snap you're creating in this tutorial doesn't expose an API.